microsoft/FluidFramework/examples/utils/fluid-object-interfaces/README.md

 # @fluid-example/fluid-object-interfaces

-Interfaces used by examples that data object can extend in the examples.
+This package contains common interfaces used by Fluid examples.
+These interfaces can be extended by Fluid objects in the examples.